 Dates and Grant account numbers for 2020-21 will be available by 05/30/2020.

 Please note FWS Summer extends over two fiscal years and two PCR’s will be needed for students if hiring before 07/01/2019.
 To complete these PCR’s, make one with start date to 06/30/2019.
 The second PCR should have dates of 07/01/2019 to the end of summer or until 05/02/2020 for students awarded FWS for the academic year on his or her award package and you wish to continue hiring.

 Posting a Position

-On-campus employers looking to post a vacancy will use the SuccessFactors system.
+On-campus employers looking to post a vacancy will use the SuccessFactors and Handshake systems.
 Jobs posted as "Work-Study Student" are available only to students awarded Federal Work-Study as part of their financial aid package.
 The student is required to attach a copy of their Award Offer when applying as confirmation of work-study.

 Work-study positions should be posted as non-recruitment events.
 Your organizational unit has a single work-study posting, and all work-study students hired will occupy the same position.

 NOTE: Jobs listed as "Student Worker" can be filled with non-work-study students or, with the approval of the Work-Study Program Manager, be filled with a work-study student.
 You can always check a student's for eligibility for work-study with the Program Manager.

 New hires are made through the online posting and job application process of SuccessFactors as described above.
 You may also elect to use the "Quicklink" option if a work-study position is open only to specified applicants.

 Rehiring students to their former work-study job can be done via the PCR.

 - Continuing from a currently active PCR (summer work-study employment): Use the Recurring Payments-Change function and update the end date based on the academic and summer dates noted above.